gahanleeo/Human_Bladder_scRNA-seq_vs_snRNA-seq/README.md

-# Codes for Human Bladder scRNA-Seq vs snRNA-Seq Analysis
+# Codes for reproducing analysis in *Exploring the Utility of snRNA-seq in Profiling Human Bladder Tissue: A Comprehensive Comparison with scRNA-seq*
 For scRNA-seq and snRNA-seq quality control filtering, data integration and batch correction, and clustering optimization, see the pipeline by Sona et al., forked uder basanto/scRNA_Analysis_Developing_for_Human_Bladder_Analysis.